OpenBioML/chemnlp/README.md

 See https://openbioml.org, especially [our approach and partners](https://openbioml.org/approach-and-partners.html).

 # Installation and set-up
-Create a new conda environment for Python 3.8:
+Create a new conda environment with Python 3.8:
 ```
 conda create -n chemnlp python=3.8
 conda activate chemnlp